gglerum/twill-basic-setup/README.md

 # twill-basic-setup
-A basic setup with Twill and Telescope
+A basic setup of Twill